 The production of radar and navigation equipment accounted for an estimated 74% of the segment’s total in 2017 and over the period to 2021 should benefit from the on-going growth in the aerospace segment and the recovery in defence spending over the forecast period.
 The development of the Spanish electronics industry is also being driven by the industrial segment.
 However, in 2017 based on preliminary data weaker exports will see the production of control and instrumentation decline by a forecasted 2.0% before rebounding in 2018.
 This will be offset by growth in both the medical and industrial segments.
 Combined the industrial segment accounted for 23.7% of electronics output in 2017.

 This report is designed to provide the user with access to individual country data or product information.
 The full report will be supplied in PDF and Excel format to allow you to customise the data to meet your specific needs.
 The database is the leading source of “top-level” market and production data on the European and global electronics industry.
 It provides a quick, reliable and cost-effective assessment of the industry for individual countries or by major product group.
 Users requiring more extensive data requirements should refer to the full Yearbook Series, a unique reference to electronics market and production data on 51 countries worldwide.

 Medical & Industrial

-Download sample pages from a similar/older report covering France:
+Download sample pages from a similar report covering Ireland: